 Can synephrine negatively affect my health goals?

 Safety concerns have been raised with regard to synephrine and octopamine, but the data to support these concerns are not strong.
-Adverse events—such as fainting, chest, pain, increased heart rate, and stroke—associated with dietary supplements containing synephrine have been reported, including at least two case reports involving Military Service Members.
+Adverse events—such as fainting, chest, pain, increased heart rate, and stroke—associated with dietary supplements containing synephrine have been reported, including at least two case reports involving Service Members.
 However, it isn’t clear that synephrine directly causes such adverse events, which might be due to other ingredients in the products (such as caffeine and yohimbine), the combination of synephrine with other ingredients, the amounts of ingredients ingested (which can’t always be identified on a label), or contamination of the products.
-Still, Military Service Members should err on the side of caution when considering whether to use supplements containing synephrine, including products marketed for performance enhancement and weight loss, which are considered “high-risk” supplements.
+Still, Service Members should err on the side of caution when considering whether to use supplements containing synephrine, including products marketed for performance enhancement and weight loss, which are considered “high-risk” supplements.

 Synephrine and drug testing